scottoffen/express-lembro/README.md

 > **Warning** The default server-side session storage, `MemoryStore`, is *purposely* not designed for a production environment.
 It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.

-And if you tried to run it production anyway, you saw an error like this:
+And if you tried to run it in production anyway, you saw an error like this:

 ```
 Warning: connection.session() MemoryStore is not